dynobase-icon

 Introduction

 There are multiple ways to provision your DynamoDB tables.
-Originally the only method was manually provisioning throughput of your tables.
-However, this method was not very flexible to scale up and down depending on usage or demand.
-A sudden spike meant that your table wouldn't have the throughput to handle requests and errors would occur.
-The only solution to this was to manually build your own custom solution to call the AWS APIs to scale your tables.
+Originally, the only method was manually provisioning the throughput of your tables.
+However, this method was not very flexible in scaling up and down depending on usage or demand.
+A sudden spike meant that your table wouldn't have the throughput to handle requests, leading to errors.
+The only solution was to manually build your own custom solution to call the AWS APIs to scale your tables.
 For a fully managed database, this created additional work for you.

 Fast forward to June 2017, and AWS announced Provisioned with Auto-Scaling.
 Provisioned with Auto-Scaling allowed you to specify a target utilization, minimum and maximum provisioned capacity, and AWS would work to achieve the target utilization by scaling your table throughput up and down as needed.
-This was great at handling increases to database load overtime, however extremely rapid spikes in load could still occur faster than the table could scale.
+This was great at handling increases in database load over time; however, extremely rapid spikes in load could still occur faster than the table could scale.

 This issue was addressed by AWS in November 2018 at AWS re:Invent 2018 with the introduction of On-Demand Scaling.
 I like to refer to this as DynamoDB Serverless.
-With On-Demand Scaling you don't need to think about provisioning throughput.
-Instead your table will scale all behind the scenes automatically.
+With On-Demand Scaling, you don't need to think about provisioning throughput.
+Instead, your table will scale behind the scenes automatically.
 Extreme spikes in load can occur and be handled seamlessly by AWS.
 This also brings a change in the cost structure for DynamoDB.
-With On-Demand Scaling, instead of paying for a provisioned throughput, you pay per read or write request.
+With On-Demand Scaling, instead of paying for provisioned throughput, you pay per read or write request.

 Provisioned with Auto-Scaling